Bulk API

 Bulk API 2.0 only supports CSV format (not JSON or XML)

-Maximum file size for a single upload is 100MB (base64 encoded size up to 150MB)
+Maximum file size for a single batch is 100MB (base64 encoded size up to 150MB)

 Certain SObject types are not supported in Bulk API